 6 Apps That Help You Stick to Your Goals

-We all know the importance of setting goals – they hold you accountable, tell you what you truly want and help propel you forward.
-Whether you strive to get started on that new project, spend more time at home, launch a new product, or want to lose weight, many of us simply state our goals but fail to set deadlines and track our progress towards achieving our goals.
+We all know the importance of setting goals -- they hold you accountable, tell you what you truly want and help propel you forward.
+Whether we strive to get started on that new project, spend more time at home, launch a new product or want to lose weight, many of us simply state our goals but fail to set deadlines and track our progress toward achieving them.

-Integrating your goals into your digital life is an easy way to keep your goals top of mind and help keep you motivated.
-Some apps even allow you to make your goals public, helping to hold you accountable and garner support from friends and family.
+Integrating your goals into your digital life is an easy way to keep them top of mind and keep you motivated.
+Some apps even allow you to make your goals public, helping to hold you accountable and to garner support from friends and family.

 Try these six apps and finally cross some goals off your bucket list:

-GoalsOnTrack (Free / Available for iPhone, Android, Blackberry, Windows Phone 7).
+GoalsOnTrack ($5 per month / Available for iPhone, Android, Blackberry, Windows Phone 7).

 Related: 7 Essential Habits of Happier People

 LifeTick (for individuals, free or available in a premium version for $39 a month.
 Team subscriptions start at $10 for ten people / Available for iPhone, Android and iPad).